Phase Retrieval Using Conditional Generative Adversarial Networks: Experiments: Fourier Phase Retrieval

-\paragraph{E2E:} The flattened version of images from CelebA, as we did for the fully-connected models for MNIST and Fashion-MNIST, would result in a $12\,288$ dimensional input vector for the CelebA dataset.
-Since this would lead to very huge matrices within the fully-connected layers, they were not suitable enough anymore.
-To still fulfill the property of global dependence of each measurement on the signal for the generator, we first compressed the input for the E2E model by five convolutional layers.
+The flattened version of images from CelebA, as we did for the fully-connected models for MNIST and Fashion-MNIST, would result in a $12\,288$ dimensional input vector for the CelebA dataset.
+Since this would lead to very large matrices within the fully-connected layers, they were not suitable enough anymore.
+To still account for the global dependence of each measurement on the signal, we first compressed the input for the E2E model by $5$ convolutional layers.
 After the last convolutional layer the input had a flattened size of $2048$.
-We then could append two fully-connected layers with moderate computational effort, preserving the dimension of $2048$.
-The output of the fully-connected layers was then upscaled to the full image size by five transposed convolutional layers again.
+We then were able to append $2$ fully-connected layers with moderate computational effort, preserving the dimension of $2048$.
+The output of the fully-connected layers was then upscaled to the full image size by $5$ transposed convolutional layers again.
 The output of the last layers was then passed to a Sigmoid function to ensure the output of the network was in the range $[0, 1]$.
-We used batch-normalization and ReLU activation between all layers.
+We used batch-normalization and ReLU activation functions between all layers.